Skip to main content

 DINING:

-• Students who opt to live on campus will have the choice of various campus meal plans.
+• Students who opt to live on campus will be offered meal plans from the campus, covered by themselves.

 Parking and Transportation